reynamarie/week4lab/index.md

 `grep -l`
 ![Image](sunshine.jpg)
-- This command prints thefilenames which contains the given contents.
-It is useful for locating which files contain such patternsand or content.
+- This command prints the filenames which contain the given contents.
+It is useful for locating which files contain such patterns and or content.